-Edited by Donna, Eng, Anonymous, keke
+Edited by Donna, Eng, Anonymous, keke and 1 other

 It really does feel nice to have an admirer in your life.
 It is no secret women thrive on lots of love and attention.
 It is also really true that sometimes those first dates that you thought were one-night stands really do turn into lovers and husbands.
 However, it is all too common these days for a woman to meet a guy and then have him become dangerously obsessed with her.

 This often happens at the point of rejection, whether that is after the first date or after a few years of being together but it can happen at any point during the relationship.
 Jealousy and insecurity are often part of a stalker's personality, and often the stalker is simply not right in the head or aware of what they are doing because they have been taught that possessive behavior is part of a romantic experience.

 Obsession often leads to stalking according to as study done at Colorado State University and published on their Women and Gender Advocacy Center website.
 One in 6 women will be the victim of an obsessed stalker in her life.
 Two-thirds of these stalking incidents will be by a current or former intimate partner.

 In some demographics, the danger of being stalked by an dangerously obsessed man is higher.
 One in 6 white women, 1 in 7 Hispanic women and 1 in 5 black women will experience stalking in their lifetime.
 Indigenous women are most at risk with 1 out of 3 having to deal with a dangerously obsessed male.

 One way to avoid getting involved with a stalker is to know the behaviors that signify that you are dealing with one in the first place and take prompt steps to practice avoidance of him.